Rock Radio Heaven (C)

 Died: April 5, 2009

-Stations: WKY Oklahoma City, WTIX New Orleans, KFRC, KYA San Francisco, WWDJ Hackensack, N.J., KOKA, KEEL/KITT/KVKI, KSYR, KLKL Shreveport, La., KBSF Springhill, La.
+Stations: WKY Oklahoma City, WTIX New Orleans, KFRC, KYA San Francisco, WWDJ Hackensack, New Jersey, KOKA, KEEL/KITT/KVKI, KSYR, KLKL Shreveport, Louisiana, KBSF Springhill, Louisiana

 Notes: Worked in broadcasting for more than 50 years.
-Native of Bastrop, La., died of lung cancer only a week after being diagnosed with it.
+Native of Bastrop, Louisiana, died of lung cancer only a week after being diagnosed with it.

 TOM CLAY